 It is hard to know where to start with today’s August trading update from running on vapours bitcoin miner Argo Blockchain (ARB).
 Suffice to stay it is all fodder for the bears.

-We sped past Jane Austen’s house and into Alton where I bring you a picture of three bears.
-No delays for the five rogue bloggers and at 4.10 pm, at 23 miles we caught up with 78 year old Fleet Street legend Brian Basham and his trainer J who had left Winchester five hours before us.
-We are now just nine miles from Woodlarks and the group is again splitting into fast and slow.
-Amazingly I am in the fast group.
-If you are yet to donate to the good cause please do so HERE.
+We sped past Jane Austen’s house and into Alton, where I bring you a picture of three bears.
+No delays for the five rogue bloggers and, at 4.10 pm, with 11 miles to go, we caught up with 78-year-old Fleet Street legend, Brian Basham, and his trainer J, who had left Winchester five hours before us.
+We are now just nine miles from Woodlarks, and the group is again splitting into fast and slow.
+Amazingly, I am in the fast group.
+If you are yet to donate to this fantastic cause, please do so HERE.

 Fevertree (FEVR) has issued a trading update, which seems to read well, but the shares are down and will fall further.
 Let me explain.

 I warned comrade Malcolm Stacey and you all that his March 7 enthusiasm for advertising group Mirriad (MIRI) was misplaced and dire results with a piss poor set of excuses vindicate this perma bear once again.
 Crack out the ouzo.
 At 21p, down 14% so far today, the market cap is £59 million making this still a stonking short.

 Can we all agree that the covid bubble/lets all WFH bubble has burst and also that the tech bubble is bursting.I will write up the top way to cash in on this on the N50 website this weekend.
 Meanwhile here is some more free money for the bears.